Miroslav Fryčer: Nordiques and Maple Leafs (1981–1988)

 Fryčer started his NHL career with the Quebec Nordiques in 1981.
 In his Colisée de Québec debut, he scored a hat-trick in a 6–4 win over the Toronto Maple Leafs.
 This, along with his 20 goals in 49 games, drew the interest of the Leafs.
 Fryčer was subsequently traded to that franchise on 9 March 1982, for Wilf Paiement.
-He played a key role in keeping the Leafs in contention for the playoffs that year, coming on as an extra attacker with less than a minute remaining and scoring the game-winning goal against the St. Louis Blues.
+The Leafs were eliminated from 1982 playoff contention on 26 March, but Fryčer did play a key role in briefly delaying their elimination; during a game on 24 March, with less than a minute remaining against the St. Louis Blues, Fryčer came on as an extra attacker and scored the game-winning goal.
 He finished his debut season with the second-most hat-tricks in the league with five.

 Fryčer hit 20 or more goals in his first three full NHL seasons (1982, 1983, and 1985).
 He was named to his only All-Star Game in 1985, and was the only player from the Leafs to be selected.
 He went on to lead the franchise in points with 75 the following season.
 He scored four of the Leafs' eleven goals in a 11–9 win over the Edmonton Oilers in January 1986.
 This was the highest scoring game at the Maple Leaf Gardens.
 The Leafs advanced to the Stanley Cup playoffs, where they eliminated the Chicago Blackhawks in an upset, before bowing out in the Division Finals to the Blues in seven games.
 He finished third in the NHL in hat-tricks (3) that year.

 The Leafs brought in John Brophy in 1986 to replace Dan Maloney as head coach.
 Fryčer, who had hoped that the latter would stay on for an additional season, was stripped of the alternate captaincy and clashed publicly with Brophy over the next two seasons.
 Brophy attempted to goad Fryčer during one practice by slashing him on his surgically repaired knee, thus re-injuring it.
 After a defeat at the New York Islanders, the pair engaged in a physical altercation that saw Fryčer grab Brophy by the throat.
 At the conclusion of the 1987–88 season, in which the Leafs won only 21 games, both Fryčer and Börje Salming pointed the finger at Brophy for the team's dismal performance.
 Fryčer, requested to be traded, contended that 90 percent of the players "despise working for the coach" and he vowed to never play under Brophy again.
 About a month after the outburst, new Leafs general manager Gord Stellick confirmed that Fryčer would not be returning to the team the following year.
 He was subsequently traded to the Detroit Red Wings on 10 June 1988 for Darren Veitch.